argonne-lcf/user-guides/docs/ai-testbed/groq/groqview.md

 ## GroqView sample

-Groq compiles produce an accurate and detailed model of the performance of a model's execution ongroq cards.
-There is no need to run a model on groqcards to use groqview.<br>
+Groq compiles produce an accurate and detailed model of the performance of a model's execution on groq cards.
+There is no need to run a model on groqcards to use GroqView.<br>
-The GroqView example adds the "groqview=True" parameter to the `groqit` call, then calls the `groqview()` method on the model returned by `groqit`.
+The GroqView example adds the "groqview=True" parameter to the `groqit` call, then calls the `groqview()` method on the model returned by `groqit`.<br>
-This is the relevant code when using groqflow: It tries to retrieve the compiled model from the cache, compiles the model on a cache miss, then calls groqview().<br>
+This is the relevant code when using GroqFlow.
+It tries to retrieve the compiled model from the cache, compiles the model on a cache miss, then calls `groqview()`.<br>
 From `groqflow/examples/pytorch/groqview.py`: <br>
 ```{python}
 # Build model